FINANCIAL AID

 2. SkillsFuture Credit

-3. Post-Secondary Education Account (PSEA) Scheme*
+5. Post-Secondary Education Account (PSEA) Scheme

-4. CPF Education Loan Scheme (CELS)*
+6. CPF Education Loan Scheme (CELS)

-8. GIRO deduction from students' own account/other account/NETS/Others
+10. GIRO deduction from students' own account/other account/NETS/Others

 # For Medicine/Dentistry students, the Higher Education Community Bursary/Higher Education Bursary will be used to offset your tuition fee first (before schemes 3 to 6 above).

-Upon satisfactory compliance with all terms and conditions of the financial aid offer, the loan funds will be credited to the student's account by the Office of Finance twice yearly in half around September and February each year.
+Upon satisfactory compliance with all terms and conditions of the financial aid offer, the loan funds will be credited to the student's Receiving Bank account by the Office of Finance twice yearly in half around September and February each year.
 The funds will be disbursed within 4 weeks after signing the loan agreement.
 All fees due to the University will however be deducted from such proceeds prior to crediting.

 Students may use their PSEA balance for loan repayment after they have graduated.
 To apply and find out more about the scheme, click here.

-For BORROWERS who graduate during or at the end of Interest shall begin to accrue on
+For BORROWERS who graduate during or at the end of

-(a) Semester 1 1st May of the year following graduation
+(a) Semester 11st May of the year following graduation

-(b) Semester 2 1st October in the year of graduation
+(b) Semester 21st October in the year of graduation

-(c) Special Term Part 1 1st November in the year of graduation
+(c) Special Term Part 11st November in the year of graduation

-(d) Special Term Part 2 1st December in the year of graduation
+(d) Special Term Part 21st December in the year of graduation

 Full-time Undergraduates

-If you decide to only take up and sign the agreement for the Higher Education Student Loan – Base Provision, you and your guarantor can apply and sign for the Higher Education Student Loan – Base Provision via the StudentLoanSG (SLSG) Portal (available from 1 July 2026) The HESL Administration banks are DBS and OCBC.
+Application for NUS Financial Aid is not necessary if you only wish to apply for the Higher Education Student Loan – Base Provision.
+If you decide to only take up and sign the agreement for the Higher Education Student Loan – Base Provision, you and your guarantor can apply and sign for the loan via the StudentLoanSG (SLSG) Portal (from 16 July 2026).
+The HESL Administration banks are DBS and OCBC.

 Please find the SLSG guide here (link will be updated soon) for more information on login, application, and loan agreement signing procedures.